soulsam480/headliner/README.md

 # headliner
 A progressive web app (PWA) for fetching news from two APIs.
-The production build is available on this url  :- http://soulsam480.github.io/headliner/
+The production build is available on this :- http://soulsam480.github.io/headliner/
 # Method
 The app fetches latest news articles from two APIs which are <a href="https://newsapi.org">NewsApi.Org</a> and <a href="https://nytimes.com">New york Times API</a>.